-When Alyssa & Scott determined IVF was their best shot at parenthood, research and word of mouth led them to Chattanooga.
+When Alyssa & Scott determined IVF infertility treatment was their best shot at parenthood, research and word of mouth led them to Chattanooga.

 Newly married and in their 30s, Alyssa and her husband, Scott, knew that they wanted to start trying for kids right away.
 After a few months of struggling to conceive on their own, Alyssa wasted no time enlisting the help of her doctor.